How to Use TrialWorks in the Cloud

 TrialWorks in a Virtual Desktop

-We’ve covered the benefits of running TrialWorks in the cloud, and how a Private Cloud is a means to that end.
-But what does working in a Private Cloud look like?
-How does each person in your firm use it?
+We’ve covered why TrialWorks runs better in the cloud, and how a Private Cloud makes it possible.
+But what does that look like for each person in your firm?

 How Virtual Desktops Work

-A Virtual Desktop is different.
-In a Virtual Desktop environment, very few, if any, applications are actually installed on your local computer.
-Often, the only icon on your local desktop is a shortcut to log into your Virtual Desktop.
+In a Virtual Desktop environment, almost nothing is installed on your local computer.
+Often, the only thing you’ll see is a shortcut to log into your cloud-hosted desktop—your secure gateway to all your firm’s software and files.

-When you (or anyone in your team) logs into your Virtual Desktop, you’ll have access to all of your law firm’s software, documents and data, including:
+When you (or anyone on your team) logs into your Virtual Desktop, you’ll have access to all of your law firm’s software, documents, and data, including:

 This gives your entire firm access to TrialWorks (and all of your applications, documents and data) from anywhere, on any device.